-Getting featured in stories like this will increase your visibility, links to your website and reach potential clients.
+Getting featured in stories like this will increase your visibility, link to your website, and reach potential clients.
 Consider doing the same thing for local radio stations and podcasts to see if they’d be interested in featuring you as well.

 19. Host a Workshop

 Online workshops or webinars are easy extensions of your blog posts and can be offered at a cost or for free.
 You can develop a workshop from an article by expanding the content and/or changing how you offer your material.
 For example, “how to” articles can be transformed into experiential workshops or webinars.